6 Important answers of why can I hear my Heartbeat in my Ear?

 3. Causes of Pulsatile Tinnitus

-When you seek help regarding- why I can hear my heartbeat in my ear, the doctors can help and find the underlying issues that cause it.
+When you seek help regarding- why you can hear your heartbeat in your ear, the doctors can help and find the underlying issues that cause it.
 Some common causes are:

 3.1 Atherosclerosis